-- If your dosa is not getting golden brown, add a tiny piece of jaggery or 1/4 tsp of sugar to the batter.
+- If your dosa is not getting golden brown, add a tiny piece of jaggery or ¼ teaspoon of sugar to the batter.

 - If you want nice dosas, add ghee, it makes a lot of difference.
 But restrict yourself with only one or two for health reasons.

-- Also just use 1/2 tsp of ghee and 1 tsp of oil per dosa, instead adding too much of ghee.
+- Also just use ½ teaspoon of ghee and 1 teaspoon of oil per dosa, instead adding too much of ghee.